Zeituni Onyango

-Zeituni Onyango (/zeɪˈtʌni ɒnˈjɑːŋɡoʊ/ zay-TUN-ee-_-on-YAHNG-goh; May 29, 1952 – April 7, 2014) was known as the half-aunt of United States President Barack Obama; she was born into the Luo tribe in Kenya.
+Zeituni Onyango (/zeɪˈtʌni ɒnˈjɑːŋɡoʊ/ zay-TUN-ee-_-on-YAHNG-goh; May 29, 1952 – April 7, 2014) was the half-aunt of United States President Barack Obama; she was born into the Luo tribe in Kenya.
 Born during the British rule of the Protectorate of Kenya, Onyango was the half-sister of Barack Obama Sr., father to the president.
 The younger Obama refers to her as "Aunti Zeituni" in his 1995 memoir, Dreams from My Father.
 In 2002 she applied for political asylum in the United States but was denied.
 She became notable when her case was leaked in the final days of the 2008 U.S. presidential campaign in which Barack Obama was the Democratic candidate, attracting international media attention.

 In 2000, Onyango entered the United States on a temporary visa to accompany her son to college; she remained past its expiration date.
 In 2002 she sought political asylum in the United States, citing ethnic violence, as Kenya and East Africa had suffered an escalation in violence in the 2000s.
 Her case was denied in 2004.
 She remained in South Boston, Massachusetts, where she lived in public housing, and retained legal representation to try to gain asylum.

 Her case highlighted "the hot-button topic of illegal immigration" in a presidential race that had avoided it, as well as contradictory rules governing eligibility for public housing in Massachusetts.
 The Massachusetts Department of Human Services investigated how her case was leaked.
 There was heightened federal administrative review on asylum deportations until after the 2008 general election.
 Onyango's case is often cited in light of immigration reform efforts of the Obama administration.